Bayesian workflow for disease transmission modeling in Stan: Conflict of interest

 After the sampling is finished, \texttt{Stan} will run a set of basic diagnostics and issue a warning if it finds divergent transitions, saturated maximum tree depth or low energy\footnote{These diagnostics can also be accessed in \texttt{rstan} with the \texttt{check\_hmc\_diagnostics()} function.}.
 Of these, the most serious is the presence of divergent transitions as it really challenges the validity of the inference, and requires revisiting the model or tweaking the inference settings.
 Exceeding maximum tree depth is a concern about sampling efficiency rather than validity.
 A low energy warning can be more problematic, as it suggests that the Markov chains did not explore the posterior distribution efficiently.
 Running the inference again with more iterations is often sufficient to solve this issue.
 More details about \texttt{Stan}'s warnings and solutions are available in \cite{stan2020warnings}.

 The summary table provides several quantities to troubleshoot the inference:

-The Gelman-Rubin ratio \texttt{Rhat} (or $\widehat R$) estimates the ratio between the overall variance and the within chain variance: if $\widehat R \approx 1$, then all the Markov chains appear to be sampling from the same distribution; otherwise, they are not mixing and at least one of the chains is producing biased samples.
-To measure how ``informative'' the sampling procedure has been, we may use the \textit{effective sample size} \texttt{n\_eff}, which is typically smaller than the total number of sampling iterations.
+The $\widehat R$ statistics estimates the ratio between the overall variance and the within chain variance: if $\widehat R \not\approx 1$, then the Markov chains are not mixing and at least one of the chains is producing biased samples.
+To measure how ``informative'' the samples are, we may use the \textit{effective sample size}, $n_\mathrm{eff}$, which is typically smaller than the total number of sampling iterations.
 Samples from an MCMC procedure tend to be correlated, meaning there is redundant information in the samples which makes the posterior estimates less precise.
-Conceptually, the precision of the posterior estimates is the precision we would obtain if we could generate \texttt{n\_eff} independent samples.
+Conceptually, the variance of our Monte Carlo estimates corresponds to the variance we would expect if we used $n_\mathrm{eff}$ independent samples.
+Stan's procedure for computing $\widehat R$ and $n_\mathrm{eff}$ is based on recent improvements made to both estimates\cite{vhetari2020rhat}.

-Here we note that $\widehat R$ is close to 1 (< 1.01) and that \texttt{n\_eff} is large, which makes us confident we can rely on the inference.
+Here we note that $\widehat R$ is close to 1 ($<$ 1.01) and that \texttt{n\_eff} is large, which makes us confident we can rely on the inference.
 Conversely, large $\widehat R$ and low \texttt{n\_eff} would indicate that the Markov chains are not cohesively exploring the parameter space and, in turn, that our estimates of the posterior mean and quantiles are unreliable.
-Apart from fixing coding errors, improving the mixing of the Markov chains almost always requires tweaking the model specification, for example with a reparametrization\cite{stan2020reparametrization} or with stronger priors.
 Having no \texttt{Stan} warning is a good, if imperfect, indication that the inference is reliable.
 We can furthermore plot the ``trace'' (Figure \ref{fig:chain_densities}A) and the marginal posterior densities (Figure \ref{fig:chain_densities}B) of each chain to confirm that the Markov chains mix well and are in agreement with one another.